NRLMMD-GEOIPS/geoips/docs/source/new-docs/concepts/architecture/index.rst

    - Does NOT include

      - Any guidance on specific functionality
-     - Any guidance on specific plugins
+     - Any guidance on specific plugin/interfaces
      - Any guidance on specific ... anything
+     - Detailed description of what an interface is - an overview is fine
+     - Descriptions of specific code

    - Does include

      - A description of the overall structure of GeoIPS
+     - Descriptions of code paradigms
+     - Rational on why GeoIPS is constructed like it is
+     - An answer to the question: what are the "building blocks of GeoIPS"

  - A PR from your feature branch to ``main`` 😊